Skip to content

 Is Google Ads worth it for small businesses in 2026?

 Yes.
-Businesses earn an average of $2 for every $1 spent on PPC, per Google’s Economic Impact Report.
+Businesses earn an average of $2 for every $1 spent on PPC, per PPC Chief’s compilation of Google Economic Impact Report data.
 But ROI varies wildly by execution quality.
 A well-managed campaign can return $5-$8 per dollar.
 A poorly managed one returns nothing.
 The platform isn’t the variable.
 Your strategy and landing pages are.

 How much should I spend on PPC vs SEO?